frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A3b-bug2-p2.md

 ## Bug2 Algorithm
 The bug2 algorithm requires a known starting and goal position.
 It will start by computing a line between the start and the goal positions and then basically operates in 2 modes:

 1. In default the robot will try to use the go-to-point algorithm to get to the goal as quickly as possible.
-If the robot encounters an obstacle it will switch into wall-following and remeber at what point it left the intially computed line.
+If the robot encounters an obstacle it will switch into wall-following and remember at what point it left the intially computed line.
 2. It will follow the wall until it hits a point on the line that is closer to the goal then when the robot left the line.
 At which point the robot changes back into go-to-point.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/dat160/bug2_p2/bug2_algorithm.jpg)